Welcome to Dr. Kate Brilakis' Learning Portal

 2. these chemicals cause blood vessels to dilate (vasodilation), leading to increased blood flow to the area and increased permeability of the vessels, allowing fluids and white blood cells to leak into the tissues.

-3. this increased blood flow, fluid leakage, and the activity of immune cells results in the the signs of inflammation we know: redness, swelling, heat and pain
+3. this increased blood flow, fluid leakage, and the activity of immune cells results in the signs of inflammation we know: redness, swelling, heat and pain

-4. immune cells try to eliminate the
+4. immune cells try to eliminate the pathogens/damaged cells and start repairing the tissue.

 review question:

-explain the humoral immune response.
+explain the process of the humoral immune response.

 review question: